Vyred/D2AHK/README.md

-# D2AHK View in Raw or download file
+# D2AHK View in Raw or Download File

 Macros for D2, to save your hands
 You need the program from the link below, AutoHotKey https://www.autohotkey.com/

 !View in raw, should be top right of this!
 Copy the following into a notepad and save as an .ahk file, name it whatever.
+Run it with autohotkey, you can edit in notepad.
+For remaster find the line (crtl+f):

-Run it with autohotkey, you can edit in notepad crtl+f (find) the line: #IfWinActive, Diablo II then change it as needed for the remaster, exclude the (32 bit) or (64 bit).
-It can also be found by: right clicking it in task manager -> Properties-> Details -> original file name and exclude the .exe
+#IfWinActive, Diablo II

+then change the "Diablo II" to the name of the .exe, It can also be found by: right clicking it in task manager -> Properties-> Details -> original file name and exclude the .exe